 Perhaps therefore it’s wise to let the final word on the game’s place in the pantheon of outstanding contests lie with a voice of one who has seen so many of history’s greatest ever talents and the highest calibre of games.
 If the Azteca itself had deemed to describe it as “Partido del Siglo”, it may just sway the argument.

-Note: check out All Blue Daze’s stunning debut book, I Don’t Even Smoke, here.
+Check out Gary’s debut book, I Don’t Even Smoke, here.